jackfromeast/TheHulk/crawler-llm/README.md

 Identifying contenteditable HTML elements can be challenging when they are dynamically generated and require user interactions, such as those in chat boxes.
 The LLM-Crawler can interact with these elements in real time.

-3/ Find all the stored html injection
+3/ Locating all stored html injections

 The LLM-Crawler can navigate through websites to determine if HTML injections persist across pages, such as checking if injected HTML in emails remains visible in the 'sent' folder of an email client.